Camillus Perera: Cartoonist

+Death

+Perera died on 17 December 2023, at the age of 84.

 Legacy

-Several exhibitions of Perera work have been held.
+Several exhibitions of Perera's work have been held.
 In 2002 Perera celebrated Gajaman's 36th birthday at BMICH, Colombo 7 with chief guest Power and Energy Minister Karu Jayasuriya.
-In 2004 Alliance Francaise de Kandy sponsored an exhibition which was opened by Professor Kapila Goonasekere, Vice Chancellor of the University of Peradeniya.
-A CGI animated film based on the comic strip Gajaman was produced by Studio 101 and released on 27th January 2023.
+In 2004 the Alliance Française de Kandy sponsored an exhibition which was opened by Professor Kapila Goonasekere, Vice Chancellor of the University of Peradeniya.
+An animated film based on the comic strip Gajaman was produced by Studio 101 and released on 27 January 2023.